Learning to Study Smart Is One of the Most Important Skills You Will Learn in University

-Learning to study smart is one of the most important skills you will learn in university.
-It doesn’t matter if you are in your first year or doing a PhD, there are always methods to improve you grades and performance by finding the study strategies that work for you.
-Paired with other Study Naturally techniques like eating right and exercise, improving your study skills can enhance your overall focus and academic performance.
+It doesn't matter if you are in your first year or doing a PhD, there are always ways to improve your academic performance by finding study strategies that work for you.

 Why Are Study Skills Important?

-- Learning study skills will not only help you succeed in university, but they will also help you in life.
+- Learning study skills will not only help you in university, they will also help you succeed in life.

-- By developing effective study skills you may be able to cut down on the numbers of hours you have to study, leaving more time in your life for other things.
+- By developing effective study skills, you may be able to cut down on the numbers of hours spend studying, leaving more time for other things in your life.

-- Enriched study skills can lead to improved learning and retention of the knowledge.
+- Good study skills can improve your ability to learn and retain knowledge.

-- Students who exercise effective study skills may feel their work and effort is more worthwhile.
+- Students who use effective study skills may feel their work and effort is more worthwhile.